The Androids of Tara: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in April 1980.
 An audiobook release of this story was made in 2012, and does not use the Target novelisation by Terrance Dicks, but uses a brand-new novelisation written for audio by David Fisher and narrated by John Leeson.
-This David Fisher novelisation will be released in paperback 14 July 2022 as part of the Target Collection.
+This David Fisher novelisation was released in paperback 14 July 2022 as part of the Target Collection.
+An audiobook of the original Dicks novelisation will be released 5 November 2026 The Fisher novelisation will be included in The Key to Time collection 29 October 2026.

 Home media

 The Androids of Tara was released on VHS on 1 May 1995.
 This serial, along with the rest of season sixteen, was released in North America as part of the Key to Time box set.
 A remastered version was released on region 2 DVD in September 2007, and region 1 in March 2009.